Winter storm batters US power, snarling Christmas travel | Science-Environment

 - United States

-Pennsylvania-based PJM Interconnection said power plants are having difficulty operating in the frigid weather and has asked residents to refrain from unnecessary use of electricity.
+Pennsylvania-based PJM Interconnection said power plants are having difficulty operating in the frigid weather and has asked residents in 13 states to refrain from unnecessary use of electricity.
+The Tennessee Valley Authority, which provides electricity to 10 million people in Tennessee and parts of six surrounding states, directed local power companies on Saturday to implement planned interruptions to “ensure power system reliability.”
+Across the six New England states, almost 400,000 electric customers remained without power on Saturday morning, with some utilities warning it could be days before power is restored.
+In North Carolina, more than 415,000 customers were without power, according to poweroutage.us.

-It issued an emergency call for conservation system-wide - asking residents in 13 states to set thermostats lower than usual, to postpone use of major appliances like stoves and dishwashers and to turn off nonessential lights.
+The emergency call for system-wide conservation from PJM Interconnection advised residents to set thermostats lower than usual, to postpone use of major appliances like stoves and dishwashers and to turn off nonessential lights.
 Commercial and industrial power users have also been asked to cut back.

-PJM officials said there is increased electricity demand across its system at the same time that some power plants are having difficulty operating in the extreme cold.
-They said they want people to be prepared for the possibility of rolling blackouts.
+Utility officials said simultaneous increased demand across its electric system came as some power plants are having difficulty operating in the extreme cold.
+They warned of rolling blackouts.

 Adding to the woes were power outages that by early Saturday were still affecting more than 1.7 million homes and businesses, according to the website PowerOutage, which tracks utility reports.